jetpackpony/diet-tracker-back/README.md

       npm run start
       ```

-This will run 2 containers:
+This will run 3 containers:

   1. An app itself.
 App is run with `nodemon` and listens to the changes in the local directory and reloads the server.
 The app runs on port 4000.
 Also, `nodemon` is run with `--inspect` flag so the debugger is available on port `9229`.
   2. A mondodb instance, which is exposed on port 27017
+  3. A backups container which runs backups on schedule.
+The schedule is controlled by `BACKUP_CRON_SETUP` env virable.
+Backups are automatically uploaded to google drive folder setup by `BACKUP_FOLDER_ID` variable.

 `docker-compose` creates a persistent volume called `data-volume`, where the database is stored.
 When the volume doesn't exist (dropped or not yet created), mongodb will run init scripts located in `./mongo/init-scripts` directory.
 These will create an admin password with credentials from `MONGO_ADMIN_USERNAME` and `MONGO_ADMIN_PASSWORD` env virables.
 It will also create a user with credentials from `MONGO_USERNAME` and `MONGO_PASSWORD` and make it an admin of the database named `MONGO_INITDB_DATABASE`.